LignumResearch/stylewood-model-usage/README.md

 __[step 2.]
 Config__:

 1. Edit [train.py](./train.py) with the path of the unzipped file from step 1.
 Line 37
-2. Edit [train.py](./train.py) line XX with the number of GPUS that will be used for training.
+2. Edit [train.py](./train.py) lines 40-43 with the number of GPUS that will be used for training.
 By default, 4 GPUS will be used.

 __[step 3.]
 Training__: